 For reference, my brownies baked for additional 15 minutes before I removed them from the oven.

-1 tablespoon Sea Salt Flakes
+1 tbsp Sea Salt Flakes

 • When done, remove the brownies from the oven and allow them to cool and set completely before cutting them.
 The brownies may have some jiggle to them in the middle of the pan.
 This is okay!